-A legal career requires all who enter the field to possess strength of character and to be fit to practice the law.
-Not physical fitness or endurance – though that may help you survive first year of law school! – but fitness under the definition of suitability.
+Anyone who enters a legal career is required to possess strength of character and to be fit to practice the law.
+We’re not talking physical fitness or endurance – though that might help you survive the first year of law school! – but fitness within the context of suitability.
 This is why law school applications include a section of questions titled “Character and Fitness.”

-Why are these traits so important to law school adcom?
+Why are these traits so important to law school adcoms?

-Law schools ask these series of questions to determine if your character and integrity are suitable for a career in law.
-Given the weight that will be given to your answers, this section can cause confusion and distress for applicants.
-Paying careful attention to the specific wording of the questions is required.
-Once you understand the questions as they are written (often in legalese by the law school’s general counsel), you can successfully address them, offering compelling answers even if you have a few transgressions on your record.
+Law schools ask character and fitness questions to determine whether an applicant’s personality and integrity are suitable for a career in law.
+Considering the weight that will be given to these answers, this section can cause confusion and distress for applicants.
+You must pay careful attention to the specific wording of the questions.
+Once you understand the questions as they are written (often in legalese by the law school’s general counsel), you can successfully address them, offering compelling answers, even if you have a few transgressions on your record.

 Character and fitness questions are different for each school and are primarily driven by the bar requirements of the state in which the law school is located.
-Thus, Massachusetts schools will have different requirements from California schools.
-Also keep in mind that your law school application will also be included as a part of your bar application, and so your answers will be reviewed carefully in both instances.
+Thus, Massachusetts schools will have different requirements than California schools and therefore different questions.
+Keep in mind that your law school application will be included as part of your bar application, so your answers will be reviewed carefully in both instances.
 This is not to say that you must go to a school in the state where you ultimately wish to practice; it is just standard for law schools to use their state as a guideline.
-As a member of a law school admissions committee, I counseled many applicants to read the questions carefully and answer the questions truthfully to the best of their recollection.
+Be sure to read the questions carefully and answer them truthfully to the best of your recollection.

-When visiting undergraduate institutions for recruiting events, I would somewhat jokingly counsel prospective applicants never to make mistakes.
-But of course mistakes happen, and that’s to be expected.
-What’s important is that you learn from those mistakes and that you do not establish patterns of negative behavior that may ultimately call into question your character and fitness to practice law.
+Ideally, applicants would never make mistakes, but of course, mistakes happen.
+What’s important is that you learn from any mistakes you might have made and do not establish patterns of negative behavior that could ultimately call into question your character and fitness to practice law.

-Also, if your undergraduate college has a strict “no candle” policy, again seems like I am being obvious here, but don’t light a candle in your room.
-I get it, ambience is everything, so if you light a candle and get caught and that disciplinary action is on your record, don’t freak out.
-Answer the character and fitness question appropriately, admit you were wrong and learned from the incident that following rules is important, and it is unlikely that will keep you out of law school.
+For instance, if your college dorm has a strict “no candle” policy, don’t light a candle in your room.
+But if you do light a candle and get caught and that disciplinary action goes on your record, don’t freak out.
+Answer the character and fitness question appropriately, admit you were wrong, and share what you learned from the incident (i.e., that following rules is important), and the episode is unlikely to keep you out of law school.

-If you are concerned with behavior that is a bit more than a candle or even public urination, don’t hide or answer “no” to a question to which you should be answering “yes.”
-While the law school may not google your name for records, the bar examiners will do a much more thorough search.
+If you are concerned with a behavioral incident from your past that is a bit more serious than lighting a candle in your dorm room, don’t try to hide this information or answer “no” to a question to which you should be answering “yes.”
+While the law school might not Google your name for records, the bar examiners will do a much more thorough search.
 It would be a shame to invest time and money into a legal education only to have bar examiners question your character and fitness for the profession.

-In my career, applicants have not disclosed problematic incidents on the application only to have difficulty down the road.
-If you have questions about whether to disclose or not, call the admissions office directly for their opinion.
+Applicants who don’t disclose problematic incidents on their application might have difficulty down the road.
+If you have questions about whether to disclose something or not, call the admissions office directly for their opinion.
 If questions remain or you feel your case needs a closer look, seek legal advice.
-When in doubt, I recommend that applicants disclose behavior with the feeling it is better to over-disclose than appear to be covering up.
+I recommend that when in doubt, applicants disclose any behavioral issues, as it is better to over disclose than to appear to be covering up.

 Do you need help putting your best foot forward in your law school application?
-Explore our Law School Admissions Consulting & Editing Services and work one-on-one with an experienced advisor who will help you get ACCEPTED.Want Christine to help you get Accepted?
-Click here to get in touch!
+Explore our Law School Admissions Consulting and Advising Services, and work one-on-one with an experienced advisor who will help you get accepted.